1. Home

 • Gas water heaters waste a lot of energy through the vent at the top that releases excess heat.

 Energy efficiency can be compared with a metric called the Uniform Energy Factor (UEF).
-UEF measures the efficiency of a water heater as determined by a test method outlined by the U.S. Department of Energy, and the higher the UEF value, the more efficient the water heater.
+UEF measures the efficiency of a water heater as determined by a test method outlined by the U.S. Department of Energy.
+The higher the UEF value, the more efficient the water heater.

 • Energy-efficient electric options have a UEF of at least 2.20.